Skip to main content

 What this means for the future of Scotland’s forests

-As the climate changes, we expect new diseases and pests (such as the recent discovery of Phytophthora pluvialis in 2021) to threaten our forests and land.
-Warmer temperatures can give some pests and diseases a helping hand to move into areas that were previously too cold for them to survive.
-To prepare for and combat these threats, we are adapting our work to create forests that are better able to stand up to an uncertain future by:
+As the climate changes, we expect new diseases and pests to threaten our forests and land.
+Warmer temperatures can give some pests and diseases a helping hand.
+They can move into areas that used to be too cold for them to survive and the warmer temperatures lead to more opportunities for the threats breeding and spreading.

-- Growing our own saplings in Scotland, or sourcing from within the UK, to avoid importing pests.
+• growing our own saplings in Scotland, or sourcing from within the UK, to avoid importing pests

-- Actively removing invasive non-native species which threaten our forests.
+• actively removing invasive non-native species which threaten our forests

-- Running trials to find tree species that might be resistant to certain diseases.
+• running trials to find tree species that might be resistant to certain diseases

 Kilmun Arboretum tree trial